About This Product

-- Correlated to Common Core, state, national, provincial, International Baccalaureate Organization, national STEM, and Next Generation Science Standards
+- Correlated to Common Core, state, national, provincial, International Baccalaureate Organization, C3 Framework for Social Studies, national STEM, and Next Generation Science Standards

 - Issues from the headlines, covering the most controversial issues of the 21st century, including capital punishment, drug legalization, energy and climate change, free trade and the economy, gun control, health care, immigration, racial profiling, and world poverty